 It is the first attack, the person may not even know what the problem is, as it seems to come out of nowhere.
 As the pain becomes more unbearable, a trip to the doctor's office or the emergency room will most likely be the next move for proper testing and diagnosis.

 Upon your arrival, the physician will get your health history.
 This will include any chronic health conditions you may presently have, as well as a history of health conditions of all your family members.
 Some diseases have a hereditary component and it is important for your doctor to be aware of this information.

 Once the doctor has evaluated your overall health, and the specific reason why you are there, he will order testing to help him come to the correct diagnosis.

-Goutezol High Uric Acid ReliefGoutezol Gout Relief contains soothing botanical ingredients formulated to support healthy uric acid metabolism.
-Goutezol's active ingredients have been used safely for hundreds of years to support healthy uric acid metabolism, helping in reducing high uric acid levels.
-Now they are all integrated into this special gout formula.
-Reducing uric acid and supporting uric acid metabolism has been shown to eliminate the flare-ups related to gout.
+Goutezol High Uric Acid ReliefGoutezol Gout Relief contains soothing herbs developed to support healthy uric acid metabolism.
+Goutezol's ingredients have been used for hundreds of years to support healthy uric acid metabolism, helping in reducing high uric acid levels.
+Lowering uric acid and supporting uric acid metabolism has been proven to alleviate the symptoms associated with gout.